PalisadoesFoundation/switchmap-ng/docs/source/configuration.rst

 =================================== ========
 ``server:``                         YAML key describing the poller configuration.
 ``username:``                       The username under which all switchmap-ng poller daemons will run.
 This is set to ensure that unauthorized users run the daemon code.
-``listen_address:``                 IP address the server will be using to host web pages.
-The default is ``localhhost``.
+``api_listen_address:``             IP address the server will be using to host web pages.
+The default is ``localhost``.
 This should be changed to the IP address of a server network interface that the poller can access over the network.
 If the poller daemon resides on the same server then the default is OK.
-``bind_port:``                      The TCP port the API will use.
+``api_bind_port``                   The TCP port the API will use.
 This should not need to be changed.
+``api_https:``                      Set this to `True` if web browsers need to use HTTPs to access the API pages.
+Switchmap only uses the SSL capabilities of the pre-installed webserver of your choice to encrypt data sent over the network.
+Default `False`.
+``api_password:``                   The HTTPS simple authentication password that the API server uses.
+Defaults to ``None``.
+``api_username:``                   The HTTPS simple authentication username that the dashbord server uses.
+Defaults to ``None``.
 ``cache_directory:``                The directory where ``switchmap-ng`` places files containing polling data from the poller.
 Make sure that the switchmap username has write access to it.
 Defaults to the `cache/` subdirectory of `system_directory`
 ``db_host:``                        MySQL database server hostname ``db_user:``                        MySQL database username